nivi1501/pdfRename/README.md

 ## Rename research papers in the format year_conference_author_title

-Generally when we download a research paper in pdf, the name of the pdf file gives no indication as to what the research paper is about.
-This application solves this problem by renaming the pdf in the format YEAR_CONFERENCE_AUTHOR_TOPIC.
-This application uses internet for extracting conference, year, author name and topic.
-A reliable internet connnection is necessary.
+When we download a research paper in pdf format, the file name provides no clue of the article's topic.
+This application addresses the issue by renaming the PDF using the format 'YEAR_CONFERENCE_AUTHOR_TITLE'.
+This application extracts conference, year, author name, and title information from the Internet.

-Installation
+## Installation

 ### Linux: